run-x/opta-examples/FAQ.md

 pointing to the lone yaml here as the "environment" (even though it deploys what can be considered a service as well), but we'd still advise you to break the current yaml to an environment and service manifest when you feel ready just to keep things clean.

+# Your examples are mostly for AWS-- what about other clouds?
+Opta is cloud-agnostic and fully supports GCP as well!
+Chances are it is missing due to brevity and our limited resources, but if you'd like us to show an example in GCP then please let us know in our [slack](https://slack.opta.dev).